EPA Draws Line Against PFAS ‘Forever Chemicals’ in Drinking Water

 The new standard aims to protect communities from chemical exposure.

-Contamination and pollution have been shown to disproportionately affect low-income communities and communities color, such as Latinos.
+Contamination and pollution have been shown to affect low-income communities.

 That’s because many of these populations are more likely to live in areas where hazardous waste facilities and other industries that could potentially pollute the environment around them are located, according to PolicyLink.

-What’s more, many Latinos live in areas known as food deserts or food swamps, where healthy food can be difficult to come by.
-That means many Latinos rely on conveniences such as fast-food, which comes in PFAS-containing packaging, to feed their families.
+What’s more, many Latinos and other people live in areas known as food deserts or food swamps, where healthy food can be difficult to come by.
+That means those people rely on conveniences such as fast-food, which comes in PFAS-containing packaging, to feed their families.

 This increases their exposure to PFAS and the many chronic health conditions linked to PFAS, while making them more prone to modifiable risk factors like obesity and diabetes.

-Despite these inequities, PFAS has found a way to pollute the environment and drinking water in all 50 states and Perto Rico, which has a large Latino population — affecting us all, according to the White House news release.
+Despite these issues, PFAS has found a way to pollute the environment and drinking water in all 50 states — affecting us all, according to the White House news release.

 “All communities deserve to have safe, clean water.
 Yet the ‘forever chemicals’ known as PFAS threaten the health and wellbeing of one-third of Americans,” said Michael McAfee, President and CEO of PolicyLink.

-“We cannot place the cost of this contamination and impacts to public health on vulnerable communities.
-For our water systems and infrastructure to be equitable, we need the federal government to set clear standards in the interest of public and environmental health, to support our critical water utilities in their efforts to clean and transport water, and to hold polluters accountable.”
+“We cannot place the cost of this contamination and impacts to public health on [communities already facing hardship].
+For our water systems and infrastructure to [be improved], we need the federal government to set clear standards in the interest of public and environmental health, to support our critical water utilities in their efforts to clean and transport water, and to hold polluters accountable.”

 Federal PFAS Intervention